 Depressed people always think down on themselves.
 They sometimes blame themselves for what they are going through.
-Whenever you are doubting yourself and feeling worthless, always remember that its depression acting on your mind, not your real thought.
-Never take those thoughts seriously and believe it will pass in no time.
+Whenever you are doubting yourself and feeling worthless, always remember that it’s depression acting on your mind, not your real thought.
+Never take those thoughts seriously and believe they will pass in no time.

 5. Play some music

-Music has been used to heal the body and soul, and to express what is difficult to articulate in words.
+Music has been used to heal the body and soul and to express what is difficult to articulate in words.
 Listening and creating music within a therapeutic context allows individuals to express themselves in nonverbal ways.
-The interplay of melody, harmony, and rhythm stimulate the senses of a person and promote calmness by slowing down the breath, heart rate, and other bodily functions.
+The interplay of melody, harmony, and rhythm stimulates the senses of a person and promote calmness by slowing down the breath, heart rate, and other bodily functions.